ryanparkr/ryanparkr.github.io/_pages/about.md

 permalink: /about/
 ---

-# I'm Ryan Parker.
+# My name is Ryan Parker.
-## Thanks for checking out my personal blog.
-This is where I publish long form thoughts mostly just for myself.
-I'd rather post things on my blog vs using Facebook, X, Medium or Substack.
+## This is my personal blog where I publish long form thoughts mostly for myself.
+I'd rather post things on my blog rather than Facebook, X, Medium or Substack.
-### If you want to contact me just follow the links at the bottom of the page. 👇
+### If you want to contact me check out the links at the bottom of the page. 👇